-Response-port numbers are not standard – they’re made up and assigned relatively randomly at the time that a connection is created so that the software knows that anything it receives on port “yyyy” is something that’s in response to the conversation that it initiated.
+Response-port numbers are not standard — they’re made up and assigned when a connection is created so the software knows anything it receives on port “yyyy” is something in response to the conversation it initiated.

-In the diagram above, the computer is establishing an email sending connection (port 25) to the computer at the IP address 188.8.131.52 (smtp.googlemail.com, in this example).
-It includes its own IP address and makes up a port number (12345 above) as the response-port for any data received back as part of the SMTP email sending conversation.
+In the diagram above, the computer is establishing an email sending connection (port 25) to the computer at the IP address 126.96.36.199.
+It includes its own IP address and makes up a port number (12345 above) as the response-port for any data received back as part of the conversation.

 The computer knows how to transmit data to the server and the server knows how to reply.